carametal/luck-minesweeper/README.md

 - After clearing a level, press **NEXT LEVEL** to advance.
 - The **RESET** button appears only after a game over to restart the current level.
 - Level 5 is labeled as the final stage.
+- After clearing the final stage, press **Play Again!!** to restart from level 1.